Tuwaiq-jed-kot2/HW-Week2_Day04_Interfaces_Abstracts_and_Generics/assignment.md

 ---
 - Create a Generic Class example with different type variances
-- Create three Generic Classes examples, one with `Where`, one with `Out` keyword, and the third with `In` keyword
+- Create three Generic Classes examples, one with `Where`, one with `Out` keyword, and the third with `In` keyword Varianc it is Objective allows generics to be declared covariant or contravariant.